How complex dents are removed: Paintless dent removal on large and complicated damage

-I recently had the opportunity to remove a relatively large parking lot dent from the quarter panel of a Toyota Rav 4 and filmed some great before and after shots of the repair.
-Dents like these happen often and are usually the result of low speed collisions in parking lots, driveways, and in areas where cars are parked along the road.
+I had the opportunity to remove a large parking lot dent from the quarter panel of a Toyota Rav 4.
+Dents like these happen often and are usually the result of low speed collisions.
+These happen in places like parking lots, driveways, and along roadside parking.
 When vehicles get hit on a rounded or curved area of a panel, a large caved-in dent is typically the result.
 With today’s thinner sheet metal and vehicle design, it doesn’t take much force to get a big dent in your car!

-At first glance, removing this dent might look pretty straight forward as at certain angles it looks like a clean soft cave.
-I often have people ask if dents like these can be removed with a suction cup or sometimes “a plunger with hot water” as many diy youtube videos have featured.
-I certainly would love it if that would do the trick but to get a quality repair and restore the complete shape of the panel, there are a few factors that need attention.
+At first glance, removing this damage might look pretty straight forward.
+At certain angles, it looks like a clean soft dent.
+I often have people ask if dents like these can be removed with a suction cup or sometimes “a plunger and hot water”.
+I certainly would love it if that would do the trick but they will not.
+To restore the complete shape of the panel on a complex dent, a few factors need to be looked at.

 Paintless Dent Removal Tools Used:

-- Tapping or “knock down” tools on the outside of the panel.
+Tapping or “knock down” tools on to be used on the outside of the panel

-I can assure you that while a glue pulling system was in fact used for this dent removal, no toilet plungers, suction cups, hot water, or dry ice was used to remove this dent.
-Glue pulling systems have however become a popular diy theme on dent removal videos and many at home kits are available on-line.
-They are an effective tool in the hands of an experience paintless dent repair technician but could spell trouble if used the wrong way or if the glue tabs are applied to the wrong area.
-For this dent I slowly relieved the trapped pressure by strategically placing glue tabs in specific areas and carefully pulling them out.
-It might seem like a good idea to stick something to the center point of impact of this dent and giv’r a yank!
-But that would likely have trapped the metal into the edges and made it very difficult to get a clean finish on the dent afterward.
+I can assure you that while a glue pulling system was used for this dent removal, no toilet plungers, suction cups, hot water or dry ice was used.
+Glue pulling systems have become a popular DIY theme on YouTube videos and many at home kits are available online.
+They are an effective tool in the hands of an experienced paintless dent repair technician but could spell trouble if used the wrong way.

-After the bulk is mostly relieved the creased areas, factory body line, and edge damage need to be carefully massaged out while tapping down the displacement or high crowns at the edges of the dent concurrently.
+After the bulk of the dent is mostly relieved, the creased areas, factory body line and edge damage need to be carefully massaged out while tapping down the displacement or high crowns at the edges of the dent concurrently.

-Unfortunately the likelihood of a large or small car dent popping out completely is very low.
-Many viral videos show quick releases or “pops” on dents but are usually clever with their camera angles to avoid showing left over imperfections.
-While in some cases a successful “pop” can happen, there are usually unsightly waves, highs and lows left over that need accurate pushing and tapping to be corrected.
+The likelihood of a large or small car dent popping out completely is very low.
+Many viral videos show quick releases or “pops” on dents but are usually clever with their camera angles to avoid showing leftover imperfections.
+While in some cases, a successful “pop” can happen, there are usually unsightly waves, highs and lows left over that need accurate pushing and tapping to be corrected.